ec-jrc/KCEO-Glossary/docs/anthroposphere.md

 ## 1 Definition

-The masses consisting predominantly of matter processed by humans such as construction wood, bricks, concrete, asphalt, glass or plastics.
+one of the [Earth spheres](../Earth spheres) consisting predominantly of matter processed by humans such as construction wood, bricks, concrete, asphalt, glass or plastics

 ### Notes